jasonrogena/jasonrogena.github.io/_posts/2016-01-02-heka-influxdb-and-grafana.md

 ### Conclusion

-I love the way the setup so far:
+I love the setup so far:

  - No processor hogging observed.
  - The Heka, InfluxDB, and Grafana services have been running continuously for a month now without farting or dying on me.